 If you’re planning on being gone for two different seasons or going to different parts of the world where you’ll experience both hot and cold, things can get tricky!
 When I took a five-month hiatus off of work and spent 17-weeks traveling through Europe and Asia, I had to get creative so that I didn’t overpack.
 I started in cold weather and moved to warm weather so I only packed cold weather items in my bag (along with a summer romper that didn’t take up much room).
 I made sure that all of these items were cheap and I was okay leaving them behind in Europe when I moved onto Asia.
 Once I arrived in Asia I went shopping to buy cheap summer clothes.
 You may think it’s sad to leave stuff behind but remember these are all materialistic things that can be re-bought.
 You do not want to overpack and bring more than one suitcase.

 1. H&M and Forever21 (both affordable stores) can be found in almost every single country.
 If you’re bored with your clothes or want new accessories you can always find one of these stores and buy something cheap.

-Long term travel is fun and exciting.
-And learning how to pack for long term travel is also fun and exciting.
+Long-term travel is fun and exciting and learning how to pack for your trip is an art form that can definitely be learned.
 Don’t let the fear of packing keep you from booking that trip.
-I’m curious, what other tips do you have for packing long term?
+I’m curious, what other tips do you have for packing long-term?
 Sound off in the comments below!